Understanding SSL on Heroku

 For enabling SSL on apps in Private Spaces, please refer to the documentation here.

-SSL is always enabled for your app on the
+SSL is always enabled for

 When to use Automated Certificate Management (ACM)

 With Automated Certificate Management (ACM), Heroku automatically manages TLS certificates for apps running on paid dynos on the Common Runtime.
 Certificates handled by ACM automatically renew one month before they expire, and new certificates are created automatically whenever you add or remove a custom domain.